mrseanryan/gpt-docs-chat/README.md

 A simple llamaindex based project to install a local chatbot to answer questions about local files (PDFs or text files).

-The LLM used is phi3, a 7B parameter model which can run on a laptops (about 9GB RAM).
+The LLM used is phi3, a 7B parameter model which can run on a laptops. llamaindex requires min 32GB RAM.

 privacy: The project does NOT use any remote services like Open AI or Amazon Bedrock, so the documents are kept private.